trigeorgis/ComParE2017/README.md

 ## 3. Running

+There are two options to use the input data to run experiments.

-First we need to convert the original wave files in a format more suitable for TensorFlow using TF Records.
+The first is to convert the original wave files in a format more suitable for TensorFlow using TF Records.

 ```console